priya-ad/Module-1/README.md

 The control_string can contain different format characters (used for reading different data types).
 Each format character must be prefixed with a % character.

+<b>Program-9</b>

+Before going to the program first let us see what is Slope and Midpoint of a Line and how to calculate it?

+Slope of a Line:

+  The Slope of a Line is a number that describes both the direction and the steepness of the line.

+Midpoint of a Line:

+  The Midpoint of a Line is the middle point of a line segment.
+It is equidistant from both endpoints.

+To calculate we should know the formulas.

+So the formulas are:

+Slope :

+slope= y2-y1/ x2-x1

+Midpoint:

+Midpoint = ((x2+x1)/2), ((y2+y1)/2)

+<b> Program-10</b>

+It is common to encounter errors while writing programs in any programming language.

+Errors can be broadly classified into three types as given below:
+1. Syntax Errors - Incorrect usage of syntax results in syntax errors.
+Since these errors are shown during compilation, they are also called compile-time errors.
+2. Logical Errors - Incorrect logic in the program which does not let the program to produce the correct output is called a logical error.
+These are found out during testing.
+These do not abruptly terminate or crash the program.
+3. Runtime Errors - The errors which occurs during the execution of the program leading to the abrupt termination of the program are called runtime-errors.
+The runtime and logical errors are also known as bugs which prevent the program from producing the correct output.